 The city of eternal spring is known for more than just its weather.
 Medellín is fast becoming a hub for foreign and national tech startups.

 Voted as the Wall Street Journal’s ‘City of the Year’ in 2012, Medellín now has some 875 startups operating within the city.
-Local business accelerators like Ruta N have stimulated much of Medellín’s business creation over the past half of a decade.
+Local business accelerators like Ruta N have stimulated much of Medellín’s business creation over the past half a decade and in 2020 received an international smart city award for its social, urban, and cultural transformation.

 Barranquilla is an ideal choice for expats interested in working in education.
 Only two hours from the touristic hotspot Cartagena, Barranquilla is also home to some of the best universities and colleges in the country.